leonjza/frida-boot/course/1-chapter-1/ld_preload.md

 ?> The `3` refers to the manual page section we want.
 Section 3 is typically for library functions from the C standard library.

-The `SYNOPSIS` sectin tells us exactly which headers to include in our program, and what the function signature for `sleep()` is.
+The `SYNOPSIS` section tells us exactly which headers to include in our program, and what the function signature for `sleep()` is.

 But what if we wanted to override the number of seconds we sleep for?
 Well, our one option is to change the source code and make it whatever the new value should be.
 Then, recompile and test.
 Or, we can use a shared library with `LD_PRELOAD`.